IT Contractor Mortgages Guide

 How much can an IT contractor borrow?

-The standard loan to income (LTI) multiple is 4.5 x single or joint earnings.
+The standard loan to income (LTI) multiple for contractor mortgages is 4.5 x single or joint earnings.
 Many providers won't go above 4.5 LTI for contractors.

 Borrowing multiples for high earning IT contractors